Building

 That's it.
 Everything else can wait until you actually need it.
 Most of it you'll never need.

 The businesses that win aren't the ones with the fanciest tools.
 They're the ones that ship, learn, and iterate.
+The subscription trap is real, and a lean stack is how you avoid it.
 A lean stack supports that.
 An enterprise stack often impedes it.

 Related: AI Tools Replacing SaaS | Side Hustle Ideas AI Era | How We Automated 80% of Our Agency Work | How to Automate Your Freelance Business ...